+Adopted by Skykomish Town Council July 8, 2019; Effective Date September 12, 2019
-Salmonid - A member of the fish family Salmonidae.
-In King County these include Chinook, coho, chum, sockeye and pink salmon; rainbow, steelhead, cutthroat, and brown trout; trout; brook and Dolly Varden char; kokanee; and whitefish.

-SEPA - see State Environmental Policy Act.

-SEPA checklist - A checklist is required of some projects under SEPA to identify the probable significant adverse impacts on the quality of the environment.
-The checklist will also help to reduce or avoid impacts from a proposal and help the responsible governmental agency decide whether a full environmental impact statement (EIS) is required (WAC 197-11-960).

-Salmon and steelhead habitats - Gravel-bottomed streams, creeks and rivers used for spawning; streams, creeks, rivers, side channels, ponds, lakes and wetlands used for rearing, feeding, adult residency, cover and refuge from predators and high water; streams, creeks, lakes, rivers, estuaries and shallow areas of saltwater bodies used as migration corridors; and salt water bodies used for rearing, feeding, adult residency and refuge from predators and currents.

-Seawall - A structure, generally more massive and capable of resisting greater wave forces than a bulkhead, separating land and water areas primarily to prevent erosion and other damage by wave action.

-Sediment - The fine grained material deposited by water orwind.

-Setback - A required open space, specified in shoreline master programs, measured horizontally upland from and perpendicular to the ordinary high water mark.

-Shall - "Shall" indicates a mandate; the particular action must be done.

-Shoreline jurisdiction - The term describing all the geographic areas covered by the SMA, related rules and the applicable master program and such areas within a specified local government's authority under the SMA.
+- Salmonid A member of the fish family Salmonidae.
+In King County these include Chinook, coho, chum, sockeye and pink salmon; rainbow, steelhead, cutthroat, and brown trout; trout; brook and Dolly Varden char; kokanee; and whitefish. - SEPA See State Environmental Policy Act. - SEPA checklist A checklist is required of some projects under SEPA to identify the probable significant adverse impacts on the quality of the environment.
+The checklist will also help to reduce or avoid impacts from a proposal and help the responsible governmental agency decide whether a full environmental impact statement (EIS) is required (WAC 197-11-960). - Salmon and steelhead habitats Gravel-bottomed streams, creeks and rivers used for spawning; streams, creeks, rivers, side channels, ponds, lakes and wetlands used for rearing, feeding, adult residency, cover and refuge from predators and high water; streams, creeks, lakes, rivers, estuaries and shallow areas of saltwater bodies used as migration corridors; and salt water bodies used for rearing, feeding, adult residency and refuge from predators and currents. - Seawall A structure, generally more massive and capable of resisting greater wave forces than a bulkhead, separating land and water areas primarily to prevent erosion and other damage by wave action. - Sediment The fine grained material deposited by water or wind. - Setback A required open space, specified in shoreline master programs, measured horizontally upland from and perpendicular to the ordinary high watermark. - Shall "Shall" indicates a mandate; the particular action must be done. - Shoreland or Shoreland Areas those lands extending landward for two hundred feet in all directions as measured on a horizontal plane from the ordinary high water mark; floodways and contiguous floodplain areas landward two hundred feet from such floodways; and all wetlands and river deltas associated with the streams, lakes, and tidal waters which are subject to the provisions of this chapter; the same to be designated as to location by the department of ecology - Shoreline jurisdiction The term describing all the geographic areas covered by the SMA, related rules and the applicable master program and such areas within a specified local government's authority under the SMA.
 See definitions of Shorelines, Shorelines of the state, Shorelines of statewide significance and Wetlands.